phpbench/phpbench/docs/regression-testing.rst

 .. code-block:: bash

-    $ phpbench run tests/Benchmark/MyBenchmark.php --report=aggregate --uuid=tag:original --retry-threshold=5 --iterations=10
+    $ phpbench run tests/Benchmark/MyBenchmark.php --report=aggregate --ref=original --retry-threshold=5 --iterations=10

 Note that:

-- ``--uuid`` is used to reference the previous, tagged, run, which will merge the previous benchmarks into the results.  - ``--report=aggregate`` shows the aggregate report, and if a baseline is present it will show differences.
+- ``--ref`` is used to reference the previous, tagged, run, which will merge the previous benchmarks into the results.  - ``--report=aggregate`` shows the aggregate report, and if a baseline is present it will show differences.